Canon 500D vs 700D

 Review summary: Canon 500D vs 700D

 So how do things add up?
 Which of the two cameras – the Canon 500D or the Canon 700D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 500D: